Ambitious domestic action and equitable distribution of mitigation effort

 See assumptions in the current situation section on the NDC assessment

-- Historical carbon intensity and fuel shares are derived from the IEA World Energy Balances 2020 and IEA CO2 Fuel 2020.
+- Historical carbon intensity and fuel shares are derived from the IEA World Energy Balances 2021 and IEA GHG emissions from Energy 2021 database

-Historical carbon intensity and fuel shares are derived from the IEA World Energy Balances 2020 and IEA CO2 Fuel 2020.
+Historical carbon intensity and fuel shares are derived from the IEA World Energy Balances 2021 and IEA GHG emissions from Energy 2021 database

 - Bottom-Up CAT Scaling-Up: bottom-Up analysis from scaling-Up Climate Action in Australia, Climate Action Tracker, 2020.